Goals of Care Management

 A GCD order becomes active upon signing and remains active until changed or replaced.
 It pertains wherever Connect Care is the record of care, spanning all encounters.
 It is automatically printed or faxed when transitions of care involve facilities that do not use Connect Care as the record of care.

-It is important to ensure that all patients have an active GCD, to enter new GCD orders with care, and to periodically review GCD orders in compliance with advanced care planning policies.
-All changes to GCD orders should be paired with documentation of both the authorization and reason for change (use comments within order).
-More details, as well as evolving considerations, are documented in the GCD "Tracking Record" (described above).
+It is important to ensure that all patients have an active GCD, to enter changed orders with care, and to periodically review GCD orders in compliance with advanced care planning policies.
+All GCD orders include details about the location and authorization for the order, as well as a space for any clarifying comments.
+More details, as well as evolving considerations, are documented in the GCD "Tracking Record".
+Common GCD order tasks for prescribers include:

 Add GCD Order (patient currently without GCD Status)